 However, you should avoid vegetables such as onions, grapes, and raisins as they are toxic to dogs.

 This is an option, especially for off-lead walks.
-You have to keep an eagle eye on him or else he will find his way to the granary and do the “unwanted”.
+You have to keep an eagle eye on your pup, or else she will find her way to the granary and do the “unwanted.”

-Generally, according to experts, there is nothing to worry about and there are no major reasons as to why dogs chew grass.
-If anything, if your dog is doing it, it is probably because he enjoys it and nothing else more sinister.
+According to experts, there is nothing to worry about, and there are no significant reasons why dogs chew grass.
+If anything, your dog is chewing grass because she enjoys it, nothing more sinister.

 On the other hand, you can make this a hobby.
-When out there taking a walk, you can enjoy the sight of your dog eating a mouthful of grass and tease him with it for an altogether fun.
-Remember it is never that serious.
+When out there taking a walk, you can enjoy the sight of your dog eating a mouthful of grass and tease her with it for an altogether fun game.
+Remember, it’s never that serious.

-It’s an entire, detailed manual for the intelligent and responsible owner, and covers everything from obedience training through to preventing and handling a large variety of common problem behaviors.
+It’s a complete, detailed manual for the intelligent and responsible owner and covers everything from obedience training through to preventing and handling a large variety of common problem behaviors.
 Well worth checking out!
-You'll be able to visit the Secrets to Dog Training website by clicking here!